| Group | Lanthanides | Melting point | 1356 oC, 2472.8 oF, 1629.15 K |

 Image explanation

-The abstracted compact disk symbol used here reflects the use of the element in its manufacture
+The abstracted compact disc symbol reflects the use of the element in the manufacture of the first rewritable compact discs.

 Appearance